GavenDcosta/100dayscodingchallenge-/README.md

 Day 51: I learnt about the parent and child components in react

 Day 52: I learned to add CSS in react

+Day 53: I learned about components in react